sfstoolbox/sfs-matlab/README.md

 #### Stereo

-The Toolbox includes not only WFS and NFCHOA, but also some generic wave field functions that are doing only the integration of the driving signals of the single secondary sources to the resulting sound field.
+The Toolbox includes not only WFS and NFC-HOA, but also some generic wave field functions that are doing only the integration of the driving signals of the single secondary sources to the resulting sound field.
 With these function you can for example easily simulate a stereophonic setup.